-CHAPTER 1 FIVE EASY PIECES: PC HARDWARE IN A NUTSHELL 12
+12 CHAPTER 1 FIVE EASY PIECES: PC HARDWARE IN A NUTSHELL

-TABLE 1.1: PC PIECES (continued) FEATURE TYPICAL EXAMPLES BRIEF DESCRIPTION CPU type Pentium, Pentium Pro, Pentium II, Pentium III, Pentium 4, Celeron, Centrino, Itanium, K5, K6, Athlon, Duron, Alpha.
-The CPU determines how much memory the system can address, what kind of software it can run, and how fast it can go.
-The main difference in modern processors is speed, but newer ones have other capabilities, such as better graphics handling and multiprocessor support.
-CPU speed 100 megahertz (MHz)-3.20 gigahertz (GHz) and getting faster every day!
-MHz and GHz are rough measures of system speed.
-All other things being equal, a 1GHz processorwould run twice as fast as a 500MHz processor.
-Because so many other components affect the speed of your computer, however, doubling the CPU speed never actually doubles the system speed.
-DVD drive IDE, EIDE, SCSI, USB, FireWire.
+BLE 1.1: PC Pieces (CONTINUED) FEATURE TYPICAL EXAMPLES Brief Description DVD drive IDE, EIDE, SCSI, USB, FireWire.
 As far as computers are concerned, a DVD drive is basically the next step after a CD-ROM drive.
 DVDs look like CDs, but DVDs can store more than 26 times as much data as CDs.
-[DVDs can store as much as 17 gigabytes (GB), depending on the model drive and DVD you use.
-DVD Recordable (DVD-R) drives, also called DVD burners DVD-R, DVD-RAM, DVD-RW, DVD+RW.
-DVD-RAM drives are similar to CD-R drives but are for the higher-capacity DVD format.
+DVDs can store as much as 17 gigabytes (GB), depending on the model drive and DVD you use.
+DVD recordable (DVD-R) drives, also called DVD burners DVD-R, DVD-RAM, DVD-RW, DVD+RW.
+DVD-RAM drives are similar to CD-R drives but are for the higher capacity DVD format.
 DVD-RAM lets you record as much as 4.7GB of data per DVD side.
-Floppy disks 5 1 /4":1.2MB; 3 1 /2":1.44MB, 2.88MB (unusual); LS-120.
+Floppy disks 51⁄4'': 1.2MB; 31⁄2'': 1.44MB, 2.88MB (unusual); LS-120.
 Floppy disks (also called floppies) are low-capacity removable media used to make your data portable.
-Today, because files are getting larger and larger, many computers aren't shipping with a floppy drive but instead with a Zip drive or some other high- capacity drive.
+Today, because files are getting larger and larger, many computers aren't shipping with a floppy drive but instead with a Zip drive or some other high-capacity drive.
 The most common floppy drive today holds 1.44MB (just under a million and a half bytes) of data.
-Zip drives, by contrast, hold 100 or 250 MB-about the same as hundreds of floppy disks.
-Floppies are driven by circuits called floppy controllers , and they interface with these controllers through a standard connector on a 34-pin ribbon cable.
+Zi drives, by contrast, hold 100 or 250MB-about the same as hundreds of floppy disks.
+Floppies are driven by circuits calle floppy controllers , and they interface with these controllers through a standard connector on a 34-pin ribbon cable.
+Hard disk/ storage adapter Advanced Technology Attachment (ATA)/IDE, Serial ATA (SATA), EIDE, SCSI.
+The interface controller allows your computer to communicat with your hard drive, CD-ROM drive, and DVD drive.
+Most systems today use EIDE because it's inexpensive, easy to instal and fast.
+EIDE uses a 40-pin cable to interface with drives.
+The terms IDE and EIDE are often replaced by ATA in common terminology, but they're all the same.
+An ATA-33 drive with 33MB per second (MBps) throughput (simply put, how fast dat moves to and from the drive) is the same as an Ultra DMA/33 drive, which is the same as an Ultra ATA/33 drive.
+ATA/100 drives offer 100MBps throughput, and the newer Serial ATA standard can transfer data at 150MBps.
+IEEE 1394 (FireWire) Typically available as a built-in port.
+FireWire is a newer external bus standard that's much faster than traditional bus options, allowing for a maximum data transfer speed of more than 400Mbps (megabits per second).
+FireWire has many possible uses, but it seems to be most popula for connecting digital video cameras, where fast real-time transfer of huge amounts of digital data is necessary.
+ISA bus Older, black expansion slots on the motherboard.
+Used for old expansion cards, including modems, sound card and port expanders (additional serial and parallel ports).